nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 intercept, evaluate, and modify existing Vulkan functions on their way from the application down to the hardware.
-Layers are implemented as libraries that can be enabled in different ways (including by application request) and are loaded during `CreateInstance`.
+Layers are implemented as libraries that can be enabled in different ways (including by application request) and are loaded during CreateInstance.
 Each layer can choose to hook (intercept) any Vulkan functions which in turn can be ignored or augmented.
 A layer does not need to intercept all Vulkan functions.
 It may choose to intercept all known functions, or, it may choose to intercept only one function.

 Some examples of features that layers may expose include:
  * Validating API usage
  * Adding the ability to perform Vulkan API tracing and debugging
  * Overlay additional content on the applications surfaces